Exo Skryer: A JAX-accelerated sub-stellar atmospheric retrieval framework: Conclusion

 With worldwide high-performance computing infrastructure continuing to hybridise to include a substantial GPU complement, computational demanding scientific codes such as exoplanet and brown dwarf retrieval models are shifting towards making efficient use of this new infrastructure landscape.
 An added advantage of using highly-parallel models is that runtimes are significantly reduced compared to serial implementations, allowing faster exploration of Bayesian evidence and parameter estimation in the wide-wavelength, medium spectral resolution JWST era.

 I present a new sub-stellar atmosphere retrieval model, \textit{Exo Skryer}, that leverages the JAX library for Python.
-The design of \textit{Exo Skryer} allows computation on CPU and GPU systems, as well as a mixture of the two, where in this study I found that the hybrid CPU+GPU option to be optimal, enabling robust, well tested sampling frameworks to be used while heavily accelerating forward model evaluations.
+The design of \textit{Exo Skryer} allows scalable computation on CPU and GPU systems, as well as a mixture of the two, where in this study I found that the hybrid CPU+GPU option to be optimal, enabling robust, well tested sampling frameworks to be used while heavily accelerating forward model evaluations.
 This significantly reduces the time for retrieval completion, down to minutes for simple models and handfuls of hours depending on the complexity of the forward model and dimensionality of the problem.
 The added computational efficiency of \textit{Exo Skryer} enables heavier, many parameter, forward models or more computationally demanding physics and chemistry modules to be utilised without increasing the runtime beyond unfeasibility.
 Large scale model comparison was not performed in this study, but is foreseen to also be accelerated.
-Through using a JAX framework, \textit{Exo Skryer} is well placed to integrate current and future machine learning techniques, novel highly parallel sampling methodologies and take advantage of technological developments in GPU hardware.
+Through using a JAX framework, \textit{Exo Skryer} is well placed to integrate current and future machine learning techniques, novel highly parallel sampling methodologies, and to take advantage of technological developments in GPU hardware.

 \textit{Exo Skryer} offers a new microphysical parameter based, cloud opacity retrieval methodology using the mass mixing ratio profile of the cloud as the basic unit of the cloud opacity scheme.
 This allows retrieval of parameters that can be more directly physically interpreted from cloud microphysical theory.
 In addition, I presented a new, simple, direct optical constant retrieval methodology for recovering ($n$, $k$) constants for suspected JWST MIRI aerosol absorption bands.
-These retrievals suggest that the commonly assumed SiO$_{2}$-quartz composition may not be fully representative of the real material in hot gas giant atmospheres.

-Future features \textit{Exo Skryer} include a chemical equilibrium scheme, for example \textit{FastChem} \citep{Stock_2018}, and chemical quenching timescale schemes \citep[e.g.][]{Zahnle_2014}.
-In addition, advanced techniques such as leave-one-out (LOO) methodologies \citep[e.g.][]{Welbanks_2023} to test the sensitivity of Bayesian evidence to specific data points would be beneficial.
+The retrieval results of WASP-17b and HD 189733b suggest that the commonly assumed SiO$_{2}$-quartz composition may not be fully representative of the real material in hot gas giant atmospheres.
+Including advanced techniques such as leave-one-out (LOO) methodologies \citep[e.g.][]{Welbanks_2023} into \textit{Exo Skryer}, to test the sensitivity of Bayesian evidence to specific data points, would be beneficial.